 What should be done to reduce exposure?

 Despite significant decreases in exposure due to technological improvements and reduced usage in some products and industrial processes, these metals continue to pose health and environmental risks.
 For example, blood lead levels in U.S. children have declined by 90% since the mid-1970s from the elimination of lead in gasoline and paint.
-However, many in the U.S. are still exposed to lead through paint dust in housing built before the 1978 and drinking water service lines made from lead, lead solder, or plumbing materials that contain lead.
+However, many in the U.S. are still exposed to lead through paint dust in housing built before 1978 and drinking water service lines made from lead, lead solder, or plumbing materials that contain lead.
 Further phase outs, abatement programs, emission regulations, cleaner technologies, and proper disposal practices are necessary to reduce metal contamination.

 What Can You Do?